foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_apply.md

 (in particular, our [READMEs](https://github.com/codingforeveryone/READMEs));
 + contribute to [our Gitter chatroom](https://gitter.im/codingforeveryone)

-If you have no coding experience, creating kata on Codewars and getting familiar with GitHub will take time.

-But please do not be daunted.
+If you have no coding experience, creating kata on Codewars and getting familiar with GitHub will take time, but please do not be daunted.

 We encourage you to seek help and encouragement from other applicants.
-Join us on GitHub, use our Gitter channel, and if you live in London consider signing up for our [Monday evening meetups](http://www.meetup.com/founderscoders/).
+Join us on GitHub, and use our Gitter channel.

+Please be aware that meeting the minimum criteria is not alone sufficient to secure a place.
+Achieving high scores on Codewars and active participation on Gitter and GitHub are helpful to an application, but not necessarily decisive.

+Achieving a diversity of skills and backgrounds on each cohort is also important to us.